Book Club (film)

-Book Club is a 2018 American romantic comedy film directed by Bill Holderman, in his directorial debut, and written by Holderman and Erin Simms.
-It stars Diane Keaton, Jane Fonda, Candice Bergen, and Mary Steenburgen as four friends who read Fifty Shades of Grey as part of their monthly book club, and subsequently begin to change how they view their personal relationships.
+Book Club is a 2018 American romantic comedy film directed by Bill Holderman (in his directorial debut), who co-wrote the screenplay with Erin Simms.
+The film stars Diane Keaton, Jane Fonda, Candice Bergen, and Mary Steenburgen as four friends who read Fifty Shades of Grey as part of their monthly book club, and subsequently begin to change how they view their personal relationships.

-The film was released on May 18, 2018, by Paramount Pictures, and received mixed reviews from critics, but the performances of the film's cast were widely praised and it was a box office success, grossing over $104 million worldwide against its $14 million budget.
+The film was released on May 18, 2018, by Paramount Pictures.
+It received mixed reviews from critics and was a box office success, grossing over $104 million worldwide against its $14 million budget.
+A sequel, Book Club: The Next Chapter, was released in May 2023.

 Plot

-Four women have attended a monthly book club for 40 years, bonding over the suggested literature, and have become very good friends: